-Activity Evidence that supports this approach Challenge number(s) addresse d School Community Hub 500 As per EEF Magic Breakfast initiative which has shown that children cannot learn at optimum if they are hungry.
+Activity Evidence that supports this approach Challenge number(s) addresse d School Community Hub As per EEF Magic Breakfast initiative which has shown that children cannot learn at optimum if they are hungry.
 1, 5 Purchase EWO cases to support attendance officer role.
 School to work with local educational welfare office to support families with attendance strategies.
 Evidence of improved attendance following EWO intervention.
 Targeted parental engagement interventions are responsive in nature and include approaches that involve staff having discussions with parents to gain information about the reasons for low attendance and collaboratively planning support students and their families need to overcome attendance barriers.
 EEF Attendance Interventions: REA (March 2022) 1, 2, 4 Replacement staff to Thrive team to support children in meeting emotional needs.
-Evaluation was carried out in early 2018 that further supported previous findings that Thrive closes the gap for vulnerable children across a range of measures including attainment, behaviour, relationships, self-confidence and attendance.
-McGuire-Snieckus et al 20152 .
-1, 2, 4
+Evaluation was carried out in early 2018 that further supported previous findings that Thrive closes the gap for vulnerable children across a range of measures including 1, 2, 4